jspicer-code/Tiva-C-Embedded/README.md

 # Experiments

+## Experiment18-RTC (Real-time Clock)

+## Overview
+This experiment uses a DS1307 real-time clock IC to manage a calendar and clock.
+The running date and time are displayed on an LCD,  and a five-position switch is used to set them.
+The Tiva C board communicates with the chip using a 100kbps I2C connection.
+A 3V coin cell battery keeps the clock running when main power is removed.
+A driver was written that has functions to initialize and enable the clock, and read and write data from it.
+This experiment runs on both the TM4C123G and TM4C1294.

 ## Experiment17-I2C
 This experiment connects three Tiva C boards to an I2C bus.
 One of the boards is an EK-TM4C1294XL and the other two are EK-TM4C123GXLs.
 The purpose of the experiment was to get familiar with I2C and I2C programming on the Tivas, and also to learn about the differences between the TM4C1294 and TM4C123.